 Which brings us back to Missouri.

 Missouri is in an interesting position because it has several opportunities to make up ground on the teams ahead of it.
 But the Tigers have to keep winning, and with the most daunting schedule of the five top teams, that’s not going to be an easy task.
 Even if the Tigers do win out and make it to the SEC title game, they’ll have to topple Alabama for a chance at a national title.

-But that’s quite a ways down the road and as we’ve seen in past seasons, the first BCS standings don’t often look like the one in seven weeks that will determine who plays for the BCS trophy.
+But that’s quite a ways down the road and as we’ve seen in past seasons, the first BCS standings don’t often look like the one in six weeks that will determine who plays for the BCS trophy.